 Please note that acceptance onto the course is not a guarantee of a placement.
 The responsibility of finding a placement is on the student, with help and support from the department.
 If you cannot find a placement, you will be required to change your registration for the equivalent BSc programme without the Year in Industry option.

-Aims: After taking the classes students should be more fluent and adept at solving and discussing general problems in Physics (and its related disciplines of mathematics and engineering)
+After taking the classes students should be more fluent and adept at solving and discussing general problems in Physics (and its related disciplines of mathematics and engineering).

-There is no formal curriculum for this course which uses and demands only physical and mathematical concepts with which the students at this level are already familiar.
-Instruction is given in:
+There is no formal curriculum for this course, which uses and demands only physical and mathematical concepts with which the students at this level are already familiar.

-Problems are presented and solutions discussed in topics spanning the entire undergraduate physics curriculum (Mechanics and statics, thermodynamics, electricity and magnetism, optics, wave mechanics, relativity etc)
+Problems are presented and solutions discussed in topics spanning several topics in the undergraduate physics curriculum (Mechanics and statics, thermodynamics, and optics, etc).